by Patrice A. Kelly

-The person who wants to be rich saves a lot from an early age, chooses a mix of investments that suits his or her age, lifestyle and attitude to risk and lets time and compound interest work its magic.
+The person who wants to be rich saves a lot from an early age, chooses a mix of investments that suits his or her age, lifestyle, and attitude to risk and lets time and compound interest work its magic.
 There are steps you can take to make sure that you are maximizing and protecting your gains at the same time.
 Without these steps, you are destined to experience the gain-loss cycle, which in the end, is like spinning your wheels in the mud.

 1 – Planning for the Long Haul

 You are responsible for where you are in your life.
 Where you are today is determined by the choices you made in the past.
-So if you want to be better off in ten, twenty or thirty years, start planning now.
+So, if you want to be better off in ten, twenty or thirty years, start planning now.
 All successful people have a clear vision of what they are working towards.
 People who don’t, just bumble along.

 If you are just starting out, put off getting married until you become financially independent, with little or no debt, and have your investments in place.
 Study and admire successful people and try to emulate them.
-And if your parents aren’t successful, don’t do what they did.

 2 – Pick the Right Job and Career

 Obviously, the more you earn the more you can salt away.
 When considering where you want to work, look at what the top executive makes to get an idea of your earnings potential with that employer.
 Investigate and understand how your employment circumstances affect your wealth building strategy.
 Identify your biggest expense and manage it without having to make more money.

 Remember, these days you are not limited to making a living by your physical labor.
 The only limit you have on yourself now is your own imagination – your ideas are the most valuable thing you possess.
 Finally, pick a profession you love, and you’ll never have to work a day in your life.

 3 – Change the Way You Think About Money